 We were spun off from Sara Lee Corporation ("Sara Lee") on September 5, 2006.
 In connection with the spin off, Sara Lee contributed its branded apparel Americas and Asia business to us and distributed all of the outstanding shares of our common stock to its stockholders on a pro rata basis.
 As a result of the spin off, Sara Lee ceased to own any equity interest in our company.
 In this prospectus, we describe the businesses contributed to us by Sara Lee in the spin off as if the contributed businesses were our business for all historical periods described.
-References in this prospectus to our assets, liabilities, products, businesses or activities of our businesses or activities of the contributed businesses as the businesses were conducted as part of Sara Lee and its subsidiaries prior to the spin off.
+References in this prospectus to our assets, liabilities, products, businesses or activities of our business for periods including or prior to the spin off are generally intended to refer to the historical assets, liabilities, products, businesses or activities of the contributed businesses as the businesses were conducted as part of Sara Lee and its subsidiaries prior to the spin off.
 Our fiscal year ends on the Saturday closest to December 31 and previously ended on the Saturday closest to June 30.
 We refer to the fiscal year ended December 29, 2007 as the year ended December 29, 2007.
 A reference to a year ended on another date is to the fiscal year ended on that date.